Online Commerce (eCommerce) is on a tear.

-In a physical store, customers can pick items up, try clothing on, and make instant side-by-side comparisons with other similar products.
-But, there’s no way to touch the items for sale online.
+In a physical store, customers can pick up items, try clothing on, and make instant, side-by-side comparisons with similar products.
+But there’s no way to touch the items for sale online.

 The best way to overcome this deficit is by incorporating awesome photos into your eCommerce website design.

-Remember that product photos are part of your company’s brand identity – pick the best ones so that they reflect your unique identity.
+Remember that product photos are part of your company’s brand identity – pick the best ones to reflect your unique identity.

 Design your website layout to feature product photos in a user-friendly way.
 The most popular options are photo grids or vertical lists.
 (Avoid photo carousels that take a long time to load and restrict easy viewing.)

 We also recommend featuring photos of your real-life team.
-Seeing the real people with whom they’re doing business helps to reassure customers and build a sense of trust.
+Seeing the real people with whom they’re doing business helps reassure customers and build trust.